 The W3C Verifiable Claims Working Group has put together a Use Case Document to help them develop new Verifiable Credentials standards.
 These cover everything from age verification credentials, to academic credentials, drivers licenses, health insurance cards, all the way potentially to full-blown machine-readable passports.

 The recently released Verifiable Credentials Data Model has an issuer field that is a URL naming the issuer of the Credential.
 Who the issuer is, is of course of paramount importance in a claim.
 For a Drivers License Claim, the issuer has to be a recognised institution that can verify the ability to drive of the claimant.
-Each country has such institutions.
-The Web of Nations can help verifiers check that the institution in a foreign country is legally entitled to produce such claims.
-The same goes for age verification services, academic institutions, credit card providers, insurers or passport issuers.
-So here the Web of Nations will play a key role, without which those technologies will have difficulty reaching a global audience.
+A medical Immunity Credential could help people who have been immunised by catching SARS-COV-2 travel but needs to be signed by the right medical authorities.
+The Web of Nations can help verifiers check that an institution in a foreign country is legally entitled to produce such claims.
+It can also help developers write Apps to keep up to date on the institutions globally that can sign specific claims.

 The much older X509 certificates also have an issuer field, known as the Issuer Alternative Name.
 By keeping a map between these issuers and their public keys, browsers can verify the certificates received on connecting to secure web sites.